mec560sbu/mec560sbu.github.io/_posts/2016-09-30-direct_collocation.markdown

 #### 3. Express cost-function in terms of optimization parameters.

-The next step is to ex the cost function, we can compute the cost function using various numerical integration (or quadrature) schemes.
+The next step is to approximate the cost function, we can compute the cost function using various numerical integration (or quadrature) schemes.
 Say we choose to use trapezoid method, the cost function expressed as,

 $$ J(u) = \Phi(X_f) + \int_{t=0}^{t_f} L(t,X,u) dt . $$